 No. 2 seed Pepperdine vs. No. 3 seed Michigan State Palo Alto Regional Stanford, Calif.
 June 1, 2012

-Hired as the University's 16th head coach on June 18, 2003, Rodriguez has brought a positive, never-say-die attitude to the program that prevailed during his rookie campaign of 2004 and has continued through his first 11 years in the position.
-He comes into the 2015 season after earning WCC Coach of the Year honors in 2014 and guiding the Waves to back-to-back NCAA Regionals, including an NCAA Super Regional appearance in 2014.
+Hired as the University's 16th head coach on June 18, 2003, Rodriguez has brought a positive, never-say-die attitude to the program that prevailed during his rookie campaign of 2004 and has continued through his first 12 years in the position.
+He comes into the 2016 season after earning WCC Coach of the Year honors in 2014 and guiding the Waves to back-to-back NCAA Regionals, including an NCAA Super Regional appearance in 2014.
 Rodriguez led the Waves to their eighth* regional under his watch in 2015, making it to the regional final.

 Since taking over the reins, Rodriguez has compiled a 401-300 (.572) record, including a 178-109 (.620) mark in West Coast Conference play.
 He led the Waves to three consecutive WCC regular-season titles between 2004-06 and again in 2012 and 2014.
 His teams have made NCAA Championships appearances in eight of 12 seasons: his first five years on the job (2004-08) and again in 2012, 2014 and 2015.*

 Since he's been head coach, four of his former players have reached the major leagues - Chase d'Arnaud, Barry Enright, Eric Thames and Danny Worth -- and his players have been drafted by MLB clubs 41 times.
-The Waves tied a school record with nine players taken in the 2007 MLB Draft and had five players selected this past year in the 2014 draft.
+The Waves tied a school record with nine players taken in the 2007 MLB Draft and had five players selected in the 2014 draft.